llobato/docs/docs/other/install-gwms-factory.md

 ## Install GWMS Factory

 ### Download and install the Factory RPM

-The RPM is available in the OSG repository:

 Install the RPM and dependencies (be prepared for a lot of dependencies).